crispab/crisp-dna/_docs/index.md

 What is this?
 =============

-This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how Product Space works and why.
+This site is [open-source](http://en.wikipedia.org/wiki/Open_source) and  describes how Product Space works and why.
 Think of it as our DNA, or, in other words, our manifesto.

 The way we work and why, is so important to us that we want to describe it in detail.
-In the process of doing this, we discovered Crisp, an extraordinary company in Sweden.
+In the process, we discovered Crisp, an extraordinary company in Sweden.
 The content you read here comes largely from Crisp documenting the way they work.
 Crisp allows organisations to clone a copy of their DNA for re-use.
 And we've done that.
 From deep in our hearts, thank you [Crisp](https://www.crisp.se).

-We have modified quite a bit of it to suit us and our Australian way of doing things, but in essence, we think and act similar to the way Crisp does.
+We've modified quite a bit of it to suit us and our Australian way of doing things, but in essence, we think and act similar to the way Crisp does.

 [Product Space](https://www.theproductspace.com) is an agile product management consultancy based in Sydney, Australia.
 We are a consulting company but importantly, we do consulting differently
 For example: